less-lab-uva/DiffTest4AV/README.md

 # Data
 The main experiment consists of providing video input to 5 different AV systems and recording their steering angles in response to this video.
+These responses are then analyzed using the differential testing approach proposed in the paper and implemented in [/3_Process/OutlierDetection.py](/3_Process/OutlierDetection.py).

+## :star: Replicating the figures and data from the experiment
+The usage information in the [setup](#setup) and [reproduction](#reproducing-the-results-in-the-paper) sections below describe how to use the provided scripts to reproduce the data from the paper.

 The steering angle output of the 5 AV systems are available in [/3_Process/cache/*](/3_Process/cache/).
-The usage information below describes how to use the provided scripts to reproduce the data from the paper.

 The input videos used in the experiment cannot be directly included in this repository due to licensing limitations.
 See [the datasets readme](./1_Datasets) for more information.

+## Replicating the full pipeline
+To replicate the full experiment:
+1. First install the 5 SUTs following the process described in [0_Setup](/0_Setup).
+2. Then, obtain the datasets used in the experiment as explained in [1_Datasets](/1_Datasets); note: due to licensing limitations these cannot be directly included and must be obtained from their original sources.
+3. Finally, these datasets must be preprocessed into a common format as explained in [2_TransformVideos](/2_TransformVideos).
+4. Once the videos have been processed, follow the instructions for each of the different SUTs in [0_Setup](/0_Setup) to run each version of OpenPilot on the different videos.
+5. Follow the instructions for replicating the figures and data to utilize the scripts in [3_Process](/3_Process) to generate the figures.

+## Replicating the full pipeline for user-supplied data
+To replicate the pipeline on user-supplied videos, repeat the process above, but replace step 2 with adding user-supplied videos.
+These videos will still need to be preprocessed as described in step 3.

+To replicate the pipeline for other SUTs, the user must extract the steering angle readings from the SUT based on the video.
+The steering angles can then be processed directly by [3_Process/OutlierDetection.py](/3_Process/OutlierDetection.py) to identify failures as described in the paper.

 # Setup
 ## Running in Docker
-A Dockerfile is provided for convenience in replication.
+A Dockerfile is provided for convenience in replication of the figures and results based on the cached data provided.
 First, build the Docker image as:
 ```bash
 docker build -t difftest .
 ```